Charitable incorporated organisation

+A charitable incorporated organisation (CIO) is a corporate form of business designed for (and only available to) charitable organisations in England and Wales.
+A similar form, with minor differences, exists for Scottish charities.

+Overview

-A Charitable Incorporated Organisation (CIO) is a corporate form of business designed for (and only available to) charitable organisations in England and Wales, similar to (but with important differences from) a Scottish Charitable Incorporated Organisation.
-CIO status is conferred by the Charity Commission for England and Wales on application by the proposed members of the CIO.
-Usually the members are also the proposed trustees, but this is not a requirement.
+A CIO comes into being (is "constituted") once it is registered as such by the Charity Commission for England and Wales (the Charity Commission).
+The application is by the proposed members of the CIO.
+Usually these are also the proposed trustees, but this is not a requirement.

-The main benefits of the form are that the charity has legal personality (the ability to enter contracts, sue and be sued, and to hold property in its own name – rather than in the name of its trustees), and its members have limited liability (their liability in the event the charity becomes insolvent is limited or nil).
+The main benefits of the CIO form are that the charity is a corporation with legal personality (the ability to enter contracts, sue and be sued, and to hold property in its own name – rather than in the name of its trustees), and its members have limited liability (their liability in the event the charity becomes insolvent is limited or nil).

-Historically these benefits were only available to limited companies, and many charities chose to incorporate as charitable companies limited by guarantee.
-However, this requires registration and filings with both Companies House and the Charity Commission for England and Wales, each of which has its own regulations and requirements.
-In contrast a CIO only needs to register and file accounts and returns with the Charity Commission.
+Historically these benefits were only available to limited companies, and thus many charities chose to incorporate as charitable companies limited by guarantee.
+However, this requires registration and filing with both Companies House and the Charity Commission, each of which has its own regulations and requirements.
+In contrast, a CIO only needs to register and file accounts and returns with the Charity Commission.
 This aims to reduce bureaucracy for the charity.

-Uniquely among limited liability corporations in the UK, smaller CIOs in England and Wales can opt to file receipts and payments accounts, rather than the accruals accounts usually required.
+In addition, (and uniquely among limited liability corporations in the UK), smaller CIOs in England and Wales can opt to file receipts and payments accounts, rather than the accruals accounts usually required.
 But one disadvantage of the form for larger charities is that, unlike for charitable companies, there is no public register of lenders' charges over the corporation's assets, and this can make it harder to arrange finance.
+A CIO is also unable to grant a floating charge over its assets.

 Almost any existing charity, including charitable companies, can apply to "convert" to a CIO.
 Strictly speaking the CIO is a new entity, and there is no continuity of legal personality with the former charity.
 (Despite a natural reading of Chapter Four of the Charities Act 2011, this is true even where the precursor charity is a charitable company.)
-This can have profound effects on continuity of business, and can be a disincentive to conversion.
+This can have profound effects on the continuity of business, and can be a disincentive to conversion.

-There is currently no means of converting a CIO to any other legal form - although it could be wound up and its assets transferred.
+There is currently no means of converting a CIO to any other legal form – although it could be wound up and its assets transferred.